 The Colorado potato beetle (Leptinotarsa decemlineata) is a major potato pest throughout North America.

-- Larvae and adults feed on foliage and can completely defoliate plants.
+- Larvae and adults feed on leaves and can completely defoliate plants.

-- Most pesticides are ineffective because of pesticide resistance of the Colorado potato beetle.
+- Many pesticides are ineffective because of pesticide resistance of the Colorado potato beetle.